Converting from Term to Whole Life Insurance

 10 years: With a term policy, you've paid $4,200 in premiums, making your financial return $995,800.
 With whole life, total premiums have totaled $48,000, and you may have $5,000 in equity, resulting in a total return of $957,000, a difference of $38,800 in net benefits.

 20 years: With a term policy, you've paid $8,400 in premiums, making your financial return $991,600.
 With whole life, total premiums have totaled $96,000, and you may have $60,000 in equity, resulting in a total return of $964,000, a difference of $27,600 in net benefits.

 50 years: With a term policy, you've paid $12,600 in premiums over 30 years of the policy, and receive no death benefit, resulting in a $12,600 loss.
 With whole life, total premiums have totaled $240,000, and you may have $500,000 in equity, resulting in a total return of $260,000.*

 *However, this represents only a 2.7% APR gain on your money.
 In an invest-the-difference scenario, investing the premium difference of $365 per month at a market-standard rate of 7% would result in an ending investment balance of $426,850 after 30 years and $1,854,789 after 50 years (with contributions increased to $400 per month).
 That's a difference of $1,594,789 between the invest-the-difference and Whole Life.

-Unless you can answer "yes" to both these questions, there may be a better investment product for you than whole life.
+Unless you can answer "yes" to these questions, there may be a better investment product for you than whole life insurance.

 This tax only applies to wealth greater than $11.4 million at the time of death.
-You should be seriously worrying about these costs unless your wealth is estimated to exceed $16 million when you die.
+You should not be seriously worried about these costs unless your wealth is estimated to exceed $16 million when you die.